flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-translation-document-readme.md

 ## Key concepts

 The Document Translation service requires that you upload your files to an Azure Blob Storage source container and provide a target container where the translated documents can be written.
-SAS tokens to the containers (or files) are used to access the documents and create the translated documents in the target container.
 Additional information about setting this up can be found in the service documentation:

 - [Set up Azure Blob Storage containers][source_containers] with your documents
 - Optionally apply [glossaries][glossary] or a [custom model for translation][custom_model]
+- Allow access to your storage account with either of the following options:
     - Generate [SAS tokens][sas_token] to your containers (or files) with the appropriate [permissions][sas_token_permissions]
+    - Create and use a [managed identity][managed_identity] to grant access to your storage account

 ### DocumentTranslationClient